earnx-stake/EarnX-Moonbeam/README.md

 ## Lottery rules

-Each EarnX delegator that subscribe to the lottery using the EarnX-Moonbeam bot will have a to participate in the weekly prize of 50 GLMR.
+Each EarnX delegator that subscribe to the lottery using the EarnX-Moonbeam bot will have a chance to participate in the weekly prize of 50 GLMR.
 The subscription must be done every week independently.
 The winner will be announced every sunday on the EarnX-Moonbeam github.

 We will publish the lottery algorithm here in the next days.